-If the compressor's clutch is unheard during the initial test drive, make sure it's observed in operation in the service bay.
-Observing the compressor’s clutch in operation is a sure indication that the compressor's electrical and control system is functioning.
-Also notice fan speed operation.
-A weak or inoperative fan will leave the condenser with little or no air flow, deeply affecting the condenser's ability to cool and condense the incoming refrigerant.
+If a CCOT (Cycling Clutch Orifice Tube) system's compressor's clutch is unheard during the test drive, ensure the clutch engages in the service bay.
+This process indicates that the compressor's electrical and control system is functioning.
+Also, notice fan speed operation.
+A weak or inoperative fan deprives the condenser of airflow, deeply affecting its ability to cool and condense the incoming refrigerant.

 No matter how well the air conditioning system operates, the system will only perform well if the blend doors mix heated and cooled air.
 The blend door or temperature door blends the heated air from the heater core with chilled air from the evaporator core.
 The temperature of the outlet tube from the evaporator should be cool to the touch because this tube is on the low side of the system, after the system's metering device.